jacomyma/mapping-controversies/_pages/tuto-1-6.md

 **Goals**
 * Learn how to run a **Jupyter notebook** from Google Colab
-* Check that it works differently from previous tutorial
+* Check that it works differently from the previous tutorial
 * Make an annotated visualization from this data

 # Case